viktorpergjoka/spring-k8swatcher/README.md

 Spring-K8Informer is an easy way to use Kubernetes Informer with Spring Boot only with few annotations.
 It uses the fabric8 Kubernetes Client.

 ### What is an Informer?
-An Informer is a mechanism where you watch on any Kubernetes Resource and react to them, e.g. wehn a Pod is added, or a ConfigMap is modified or even with Custom Resource Definitions.
+An Informer is a mechanism where you watch on any Kubernetes Resource and react to them, e.g. when a Pod is added, or a ConfigMap is modified or even with Custom Resource Definitions.

 ## Prerequisites

 ```